-Are you thinking about becoming a Maryland medical marijuana patient but not sure how to talk about it with your family?
+Are you thinking about becoming a Maryland or Delaware medical marijuana patient but not sure how to talk about it with your family?
 Well you may find yourself around the Thanksgiving dinner table with an opportunity to tell your family and friends about your thoughts regarding medical cannabis.
 It’s natural for some to feel worried about how the conversation about medical marijuana at Thanksgiving might go.

 There are a few things to keep in mind about a conversation regarding medical marijuana.
 Perceptions about medical marijuana and marijuana in general have greatly changed over the past several years.
 Survey data collected from U.S. adults between 1969 and 2018 show a drastic increase in the percentage of those who say marijuana should be made legal – from 12 percent to now 62 percent and counting.

 So, the conversation may go very differently than you think it might because public opinions regarding marijuana have changed quite a bit.
-For general information about whether medical marijuana is right for you, schedule a certification consultation with one of our Maryland medical marijuana doctors.
+For general information about whether medical marijuana is right for you, schedule a certification consultation with one of our Maryland or Delaware medical marijuana doctors.

 Share The Facts About Medical Marijuana